 Why it matters?

 We look for charities that are efficient because when donation sizes are small, we have to make sure that waste is kept to a minimum.
-We understand and acknowledge that one $0.25 donation isn’t going to make much of a real difference, but the habituation and collaboration of a lot of those makes a MONUMENTAL difference.
+We select charities that understand and acknowledge the power that can come in $0.25, and the fact that the habituation and collaboration of a lot of those makes a MONUMENTAL difference.
 That can only happen when people know that their money is actually getting to the cause at hand.
 We also know that the biggest negative perception about charities is that they aren’t actually using the money for programs.
 These criterion address those concerns.

 An interesting note about program expense percentage is that it is not the end all be all criteria that many donors think it is.
 It is irresponsible and frankly foolish to limit a charities potential by focusing purely on financial efficiency, because it could stop an organization from doing actually important work that might cost more.
 Financial efficiency is only one of the pieces we look at.
 We agree with the philosophy that evaluating charities based primarily on program expense percentage is a very destructive oversimplification of how change happens.
 A great argument for this philosophy is made in this TEDTalk.
 However, because we’re evaluating thousands of charities and picking one, we can use certain financial metrics like program expense percentage to get us a little bit closer to selection.
 But as we’ve stated over and over again, it’s just one piece of our much larger strategy.